HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function: showIframe()

 ## Description
 The function loads and displays a preview window for file editing.
-It replaces the existing preview window on the page with the one fetched from fileed.php, it also sets up the save button to reload the page upon saving and triggers the loading of a previewed file using loadPreview() from fileed.js.
+It replaces the existing preview window on the page with the one fetched from fileed.php.
 ## Input Parameters
 - Parameter: path
-   - Type: ?
+   - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Relative/absolute path to the file that should be edited.
+Stored as ? in the database

 - Parameter: name
    - Type: ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: File name shown in the editor header.
+Stored as ? in the database

 - Parameter: kind
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Code that tells the PHP service what sort of file is being handled.
+Stored as int(10) in the database

 ## Calling Methods
 - GET

 ## Output Data and Format
-- Output: previewWindow
-   - Type: String
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database

-- Output: errors
-   - Type: String
+-
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database

 ## Examples of Use
 ```